edge/jobs/jobs/distributed-systems-engineer.md

 ## 🧠 Required Skills and Experience

-- Deep expertise in Node.js and building RESTful APIs
+- Deep expertise in JavaScript & Node.js and building RESTful APIs
 - Ability to deconstruct complex problems into clear, actionable steps
 - Experience experimenting with modern AI and LLM technology
 - Strong focus on iterative prototyping and experimentation